zbyte64/django-hyperadmin/README.rst

 Introduction
 ============

-django-hyperadmin is an Admin interface for resources in Django that are powered by Hypermedia REST APIs.
+django-hyperadmin is an API driven Admin interface for resources in Django.
+Resources tend to be anything you can manipulate with a form (including models) and you configure your API resource like you would an Admin Model.
+The current client is written in emberjs and is powered by a Hypermedia REST API.

-This is ALPHA
+This is (mostly) ALPHA

 Features
 --------